JoeanAmier/XHS-Downloader/README_EN.md

         # 支持传入多个作品链接
         print(await xhs.extract(multiple_links, download, ))
 </pre>
+<h1>📋 Read Clipboard</h1>
+<p>The project uses <code>pyperclip</code> to implement clipboard reading functionality, which varies across different systems.</p>
+<p>On Windows, no additional modules are needed.</p>
+<p>On Mac, this module makes use of the pbcopy and pbpaste commands, which should come with the os.</p>
+<p>On Linux, this module makes use of the xclip or xsel commands, which should come with the os.
+Otherwise run "sudo apt-get install xclip" or "sudo apt-get install xsel" (Note: xsel does not always seem to work.)</p>
+<p>Otherwise on Linux, you will need the qtpy or PyQT5 modules installed.</p>
 <h1>⚙️ Configuration File</h1>
 <p>The <code>settings.json</code> file in the root directory of the project is automatically generated on the first run and allows customization of some runtime parameters.</p>
 <p>If invalid parameter values are set, the program will use the default values!</p>